youanan/frankfusion/_posts/2008-04-20-scatting-with-coldspring.markdown

     - ColdSpring
     - AOP
 ---
 *I really like ColdSpring - quiet, clean and powerful - mmmm (forgive me, I'm very tired).
-There is one thing that I have found that bugs me a little however; the verbosity of defining aspects and advisors.*
+There is one thing that I have found that bugs me a little however; the verbosity of defining aspects and advisors.*<!--more-->

 Here's a quick xml sample of creating a really simple aspect and applying its advice to a bean:
 {% highlight xml %}